Ethan Lazuk

 Why social media specialists should care about Google Search

-Our collaboration usually revolved around topic ideation (“Which content is popular on search, so we can get inspiration for our social content?”) or correlation of timing (“When are you publishing those blog posts, because we can create accompanying social posts and also amplify them?”).
+Our collaboration usually revolved around topic ideation (“Which content is popular on search, so we can get inspiration for our social content?”) or correlation of timing for publishing (“When are you publishing those blog posts, because we can create accompanying social posts and also amplify them?”).

 Let’s say as a social media specialist, your goal is to earn followers and get positive engagement signals (likes, comments, shares, etc.) to grow a client’s brand awareness, sales, and brand evangelists.